Pro-Western former general Pavel favoured as Czechs elect president | Politics

 He ran on a platform to keep his central European country strongly anchored in the European Union and NATO, and backs further military aid for Ukraine against Russia's invasion.
 Pavel also favours adoption of the euro common currency, a step that has been on the back-burner for years, and progressive policies such as gay marriage.

-Pavel rejected the accusations as nonsense and warmongering.
-Babis had the support of outgoing President Milos Zeman, a divisive figure who pushed for closer ties with China and, until Russia invaded Ukraine, Moscow, as well as fringe forces such as the pro-Russian Communist Party.
+Babis heads the biggest opposition party and has been a key figure in Czech politics for the past decade.
+He has criticised the government for doing too little in a cost of living crisis while campaigning.
+He centred the finale of his campaign on fears of the war in Ukraine spreading.
+He said he would offer to broker peace talks and suggested that as a former soldier, Pavel could drag the Czech Republic into a war.
+Pavel has rejected this as warmongering.

-As head of the largest opposition party, Babis also presented the vote as a protest against a government he said did little to help people cope with soaring energy prices.
+On Friday, Babis said on Czech Radio that even small nations like Norway could bring about peace treaties.
+"So we could try with Russia and Ukraine," he said.
+Babis has the support of outgoing President Milos Zeman, a divisive figure over his 10 years in office who pushed for closer ties with Beijing and - until Russia invaded Ukraine - Moscow, as well as fringe forces such as the pro-Russian Communist Party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)